How to Install Node.js and npm on Ubuntu 22.04

 Install Node.js and npm on Ubuntu 22.04

-Node.js is a cross-platform, open-source JavaScript runtime environment built on Chrome’s JavaScript, designed to execute JavaScript code outside a web browser.
-It is generally used to build fast and scalable server-side and networking applications. npm is the default package manager for Node.js and also the name of the world’s largest software registry.
+Node.js is a cross-platform, open-source JavaScript runtime environment built on Chrome’s V8 JavaScript engine.
+It allows you to execute JavaScript code outside a web browser and is commonly used to build fast and scalable server-side applications. npm is the default package manager for Node.js and the world’s largest software registry.

-In this post, we will explore three different ways of installing Node.js and npm on Ubuntu 22.04:
+This guide covers three ways to install Node.js and npm on Ubuntu 22.04:

-• Using nvm (Node Version Manager).
-This tool allows you to have multiple Node.js versions installed on the same machine.
-If you are Node.js developer, then this is the preferred way of installing Node.js.
+• nvm (Node Version Manager) - Manage multiple Node.js versions on the same machine.
+This is the preferred method for developers.

-Choose the installation method that is most appropriate for your environment.
-If you are not sure which Node.js version to install, consult the documentation of the application you’re going to deploy.
+Choose the method that fits your needs.
+If unsure which version to install, check the documentation of the application you’re deploying.

 Installing Node.js and npm from NodeSource